brunovgprado/LoanManager/README.md

 ## Safety

 All endpoints on Loan Manager are protected by authentication, so all requisitions need to have a Bearer token in the header.
-To make the authentication process more easy, Loan Manager uses JWT and provides endpoints to signup and signin.
+To make the authentication process more easy, Loan Manager have an integrated authentication service that uses JWT and provides endpoints to signup and signin.

 ## How to run the project